heswanthvommi/pratice/README.md

- s used to do fun, but its not so fun while learning git
+It is used to do fun, but its not so fun while learning git

  abcdefghi